 For budget backpackers, you can get by on very little here.
 Although, you’ll have to forego some comforts.
 Camping on the beaches (especially on the Pacific Coast) is possible, plus, it’s fun and free.

-When backpacking Mexico, you won’t be complaining about the cost of food whatsoever.
+When backpacking Mexico, you won’t be complaining about the cost of food whatsoever — or the taste.

 Hitch-hiking is another way to get around, and it’s free.
 There are also a few low-cost domestic airlines, which frequently have discounts.